 Our operations are subject to certain risks and uncertainties including, among others, current and potential competitors with greater resources, dependence on significant customers, lack of operating history and uncertainty of future profitability and possible fluctuations in financial results.
 Since inception, the Company has incurred substantial operating losses, principally from expenses associated with the Company's research and development programs.
 The Company believes these expenditures are essential for the commercialization of its technologies.
 The Company expects its operating losses to continue for the foreseeable future as it continues its product development efforts, and when it undertakes sales and marketing activities.
 The Company's ability to achieve profitability is dependent upon its ability to obtain governmental approvals, produce, and market and sell its new product candidates.
-There can be no assurance that the Company will be able to commercialize its technology successfully or that profitability will ever be achieved.
-The operating results of the Company have fluctuated significantly in the past.
+There can be no assurance that the Company have fluctuated significantly in the past.
 The Company expects that its operating results will fluctuate significantly in the future and will depend on a number of factors, many of which are outside the Company's control.